learnable-content/React-the-ES6-Way/readme.md

 style tag a regular old JavaScript object to work with, which it can then turn into the proper style tag when rendering the DOM.

+Another attribute that was added to the `textarea` that is JSX specific is the `defaultValue` attribute.
+React has the notion of `Controlled` and `Uncontrolled` components.
+When the `value` attribute is set on any type of input, it becomes a controlled component, and the value of that input will **always** be that value.
+User interaction will have no effect on it.
+The only way to change the value is through an event handler.
+In our case, we just wanted to set the initial value of the input, which is why we used the `defaultValue` attribute instead of the `value` attribute.
+When there is no `value` set on an input, it is an uncontrolled component.

 Let's fire up the server again with `npm start` and visit `localhost:8881/example` and see what we've created so far!
 It's getting more and more exciting by the minute!